First look inside Fort McCoy reveals 'a city for 13,000' Afghan refugees

 So far, eight women have given birth at nearby hospitals to babies who are now American citizens.
 Another 230 women on the base are pregnant.

 The 60,000-acre fort has more than 250 barracks-style, two-story housing buildings that line the streets in rows.
-Each houses around 60 refugees, and has hot water, heating and private bathroom areas.
+Each houses about 60 refugees, and has hot water, heating and private bathroom areas.

 “It’s building a city for 13,000 in 10 days,” Col. Jennifer McDonough said of the process to prepare the base for the Afghan evacuees.